 Nowadays, we always hear about cloud technology that provides users with various conveniences with accessing their data anywhere and anytime.
-The demand has drastically increased, and with that comes the need to categorize our cloud deployment models based on the users’ requirements.
+The demand has drastically risen, and with that comes the necessity to categorize our cloud deployment models based on the users’ requirements.

 Below are the four of the most widespread cloud deployment models used to help organizations implement cloud infrastructure to efficiently utilize the CapEx and manage OpEx properly.

 Most well-known IT companies such as Google, IBM, Amazon, and Microsoft are cloud service providers offering this type of cloud deployment model simply because it allows the accessibility of their services to their clients easily.
 A public cloud is an open-for-use type of cloud service wherein availability is of utmost importance but less secured compared to the other models.

 The service provider is entirely responsible for the server infrastructure for this type of cloud model that provides the user or organization to have no concern in purchasing or maintaining any hardware resources.
 The provider companies offer their cloud computing infrastructure as a service either free of charge or on a pay-per-use arrangement through a stable Internet connection and give the client scalability options as well.

 The architecture of this cloud is nothing different from a public cloud when looking at a technical perspective.
 However, compared to the public cloud, wherein it is readily available to the general public, a private cloud is owned specifically by a private entity such as a company or an organization willing to shell out additional expenses for the added security and features offers.

 Also known as an internal or corporate cloud, means that it allows the accessibility of systems and services within a specific boundary or organization.